opencadc/storage-ui/README.md

 Or deploy the `war` file in `build/libs` into a Java container such as Tomcat.

+Then, in your browser, look at <a href="http://localhost:8080/beacon/list">http://localhost:8080/beacon/list</a>.

 #### Running with Docker

 See the Docker repo here: